-- 1.1 In 2002, Ofcom awarded a licence under the Broadcasting Act 1996 ("the 1996 Act" and "the Mux B Licence") for the operation of the digital terrestrial television ("DTT") multiplex service known as Multiplex B to BBC Free-to-View Limited ("BFtV").
-This licence is due to expire in November 2014.
-Under the provisions of the 1996 Act the licensee may apply to renew its licence for a further period of 12 years. - 1.2 In February 2012, Ofcom received an application from BFtV to renew the Mux B Licence for a further 12 year period.
-Under section 16 of the 1996 Act, when considering whether or not to renew a television multiplex licence, Ofcom has to decide whether to require additional obligations relating to: (a) the coverage of the service; and/or (b) promoting or assisting the acquisition of DTT receiving equipment.
-Ofcom also has to decide whether to require the licensee to make additional payments, in the form of a percentage of multiplex revenue.
-This document sets out for consultation our proposals in relation to this application.
-Following consultation, Ofcom will set out its position which is subject to the consent of the Secretary of State for Culture, Olympics, Media and Sport before any renewal or refusal to renew may take effect. - 1.3 Ofcom is proposing to renew the Mux B Licence for a further 12 year term commencing upon the expiry of the existing term.
-Ofcom does not propose to require any additional coverage obligations or supplementary proposals for promoting or assisting the acquisition of DTT receiving equipment in the renewed Licence.
-Ofcom notes that this is the same basis on which the licences for Multiplexes A, 2, C and D were renewed. - 1.4 We are also proposing not to require any additional payments (in the form of a percentage of multiplex revenue) to be made to Ofcom in respect of the Licence.
-The Licence has an associated licence to use spectrum issued under the Wireless Telegraphy Act 2006 ("WTA Licence") and, in light of our intention to introduce charges for this type of licence from the end of 2014, we do not propose to require a payment under the Mux B Licence as well.
-In reaching that decision, we are also mindful of the fact that, in previously deciding to renew the licences for each of Multiplexes A, 2, C and D, we did not require any additional payments from those licensees. - 1.5 In addition to considering whether to renew the Mux B Licence under section 16 of the 1996 Act, BFtV requested that Ofcom should also consider the removal of certain existing licence requirements related to the promotion of reception equipment.
-We propose that, subject to the formal consent of the licence holder in accordance with section 12(2) of the 1996 Act, the renewed Mux B Licence should be varied to remove these provisions.
-The provisions are as follows: - The definitions of "DTT Marketing Plan" and "ServicesCo" contained in Condition 1; - The words "through or involving ServicesCo or otherwise" in Condition 11(8); - Condition 11(9); - Annex A, Part 6;
+- 1.1 In 2002, Ofcom awarded licences under the Broadcasting Act 1996 ("the 1996 Act" and "the BA Licences") for the operation of digital television multiplexes known as Multiplexes C and D to Arqiva Services Limited ("Arqiva").
+Those licences are due to expire in November 2014 and Ofcom has received applications from Arqiva to renew the Licences for a further 12 year period.
+This document sets out our proposals in relation to those applications for consultation.
+Following consultation, Ofcom will set out its position which is subject to the consent of the Secretary of State for Culture, Olympics, Media and Sport before any renewal or refusal to renew may take effect. - 1.2 Ofcom is proposing to renew the BA Licences for a further 12 year term commencing upon the expiry of the existing term.
+Ofcom does not propose to require any additional coverage obligations in the renewed Licences but we propose to remove licence conditions relating to the marketing of the digital terrestrial television ("DTT") platform and the promotion of the acquisition by households of digital television receiving equipment.
+Ofcom does not consider that, following digital switchover which will have occurred by the time that the renewed BA Licences come into being, there is any need to include conditions relating to the marketing of the DTT platform.
+In light of our duty to review regulatory burdens and to remove unnecessary regulation, we are therefore proposing to remove those requirements. - 1.3 We are also proposing not to require any additional payments to be made to Ofcom in respect of either Licence.
+Each Licence has an associated licence to use spectrum issued under the Wireless Telegraphy Act 2006 ("WTA Licence") and, in light of our policy to introduce charges for those licences from the end of 2014, we do not propose to requirement a payment under the BA Licences as well.
+In reaching that decision, we are also mindful of the fact that, in deciding to renew the licences for Multiplexes A and 2, we did not require any Additional Payments from those licensees. - 1.4 We welcome responses on our proposals.